homemadearcade/zero/todo/9_BUGS.md

 BUGS
 When the game is stopped, it doesnt change relations ( when editing them ) until the next reload?
+  If game is stopped and theres a relation update then reload the game... again

 --